USEPA/CRACMM/emissions/README.md

 - CRACMM species mapping flowchart in PDF: PDF of how individual species map to CRACMM.

-- CRACMM mapper in python (cracmm_mapper.py): python code to map individual species to CRACMM mechanism species.
-The mapper requires use of the python RDKit (see the [python notebook](smiles2cracmm.ipynb) for an example of how to run the mapper).
+- CRACMM mapper, available in [python utilities](../utilities/README.md#python-modules): python code to map individual species to CRACMM mechanism species.
+The mapper requires use of the python RDKit (see the [python notebook](../utilities/smiles2cracmm.ipynb) for an example of how to run the mapper).
 The mapper workflow is displayed graphically in the pdf file.
 Inputs to the mapper are a SMILES string, OH rate constant, and saturation concentration (C* = Vapor pressure x Molecular Weight / (R x 298 K) with unit conversions as appropriate).

 The following contain species mapped to CRACMM1 and CRACMM2: